CLASS: A Design Framework for building Intelligent Tutoring Systems based on Learning Science principles: Evaluation

-The motivation level of the \botname evaluates on whether it successfully captures and maintains students' interest and attention throughout the learning process.
-To evaluate this aspect, we will examine the following: \begin{itemize} \item M1: Are these conversations engaging for students? \item M2: Will these conversations not lead to frustration for students? \end{itemize}
+\paragraph{Motivation} The motivation aspect of \botname assesses whether it successfully captures and maintains students' interest and attention throughout the learning process. \begin{itemize} \itemsep{0em} \item M1: Are the conversations engaging for students? \item M2: Will these conversations not cause frustration for students?
+(M2 measures the area between successful engagement and total frustration.) \end{itemize}

-\subsection{Preliminary Evaluation Results}
+\subsubsection{Preliminary Evaluation Results}

 We conducted the first phase of evaluation following the evaluation protocol with four SMEs who possess extensive knowledge and expertise in biology.
-To ensure a comprehensive evaluation, every domain expert is asked to behave like a student learning biology and provide incorrect answer, correct answer, irrelevant answers and also ask for hints during the interaction.
-At the end of the evaluation, we give them the above questions and get a rating on a scale of 5 (1 -- Poor, 2 -- Fair, 3 -- Good, 4 -- Very Good, 5 -- Excellent) with their comments.
-Average ratings by the biology domain experts are reported in Table~\ref{tab:eval}.
+To guarantee a thorough assessment, each domain expert is instructed to emulate a student who is learning biology and will provide incorrect answers, correct answers, irrelevant responses, and also occasionally request hints during the interaction.
+At the end of the evaluation, we give them the above questions and get a rating on a scale of 5 (1 -- Poor, 2 -- Fair, 3 -- Good, 4 -- Very Good, 5 -- Excellent) along with their comments.
+Average of the ratings by the biology SMEs are reported in Table~\ref{tab:eval}.
 We also include some interactions between the evaluators and \botname in Appendix~\ref{app:interaction}.

-To elaborate on the results obtained from the evaluation process, the domain experts expressed positive feedback on the strategy of \botname where it breaks down a question into subproblems and gives step-by-step hints and responses to guide the students through the question.
+To elaborate on the results obtained from the evaluation process, all of the \textit{domain experts expressed positive feedback on the strategy of \botname where it breaks down a question into subproblems} and gives step-by-step hints and responses to guide the students through the question.
 Additionally, they enjoyed the encouraging nature of \botnamens, which motivated students to persevere and engage with challenging biology concepts.
 They believe that positive reinforcement and supportive feedback from \botname could foster a conducive learning environment, boosting students' confidence and enthusiasm in their studies.
-Also, all domain experts agree that \botname will be a useful learning aid for self-learning and they would prefer the interactive learning experience over reading books or simply browsing for answers.
-Potential use cases of \botname include but not limited to previewing for classes, consolidating unanswered or confused topics after class and preparing for quizzes or exams.
+Also, all domain experts agree that \its like \botname can be useful learning aids for self-learning and they would prefer the interactive learning experience over reading books or simply browsing for answers.
+Potential use cases of \botname include but not limited to previewing for classes, consolidating unanswered or confused topics after class and preparing for quizzes and exams.